japila-books/spark-sql-internals/docs/spark-sql-functions-collection.md

 +---------+---------+---------------+------+-----+------+
 ----

+!!! note
-NOTE: `options` controls how a JSON is parsed and contains the same options as the spark-sql-JsonDataSource.md[json] format.
+    `options` controls how a JSON is parsed and contains the same options as the [json](spark-sql-JsonDataSource.md) format.

 Internally, `from_json` creates a spark-sql-Column.md[Column] with spark-sql-Expression-JsonToStructs.md[JsonToStructs] unary expression.